weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 if Z is a o-ring.

-11.2 Definition We say that c is a set function defined on Z if c assigns to every A € # a number c(A) of the extended real number system. c is additive if A n B=0 implies
+11.2 Definition We say that c is a set function defined on Z if c assigns to every A  \in  # a number c(A) of the extended real number system. c is additive if A n B=0 implies

 3) c(4 © B) = §(4) + c(B),